CyberSoul21/django_projects/README.md

-Code developed to Django for everyone specialization
+Code developed to The Django for everyone specialization